-NOTE: If you notice both planks aren't at the same height or are not well locked together, please follow the disassembling instructions at the bottom of the page, disassemble and check if any debris stuck inside the lock is obstructing.
+Note: Tapping the area close to the edge, but not directly above it, may result in permanent damage to the joint.
+If you notice both tiles aren't at the same height, are not well locked together, or are not properly lined up, please follow the disassembling instructions at the bottom of the page, disassemble and check if any debris is stuck inside the lock.
+Continuing the installation could result in permanent damage to the end joint or the entire installation.